-The BC Market Outreach Network, in partnership with the Forest Products Association of Canada, asked Dr. Benjamin Cashore, a professor at Yale University, to conduct an independent ground-breaking study to compare Canada’s environmental forest practice regulations with those in jurisdictions around the world.
+Dr. Benjamin Cashore, a professor at Yale University, conducted an independent ground-breaking study to compare Canada’s environmental forest practice regulations with those in jurisdictions around the world.

 The resulting report, Global Environmental Forest Policies: Canada as a Constant Case Comparison of Select Forest Practice Regulations, provides strong evidence that forest practice regulations in Canada and British Columbia are among the toughest on earth.